leonp/leonp.github.io/_posts/2015-07-07-how-i-got-rich-benefits-crackdown.md

 Reader, I am rich.
 And, because I've been gaming the benefits system, [George Osborne is about to crackdown on me](http://news.sky.com/story/1513430/crackdown-on-rich-council-house-tenants).
 Ask those marvelous Sky News journalists.
 [And the ones at LBC](http://www.lbc.co.uk/crackdown-on-rich-council-house-tenants-112348).
 And the millions of other high quality websites fed news by Sky.

-Me, Bob Crowe and Frank Dobson.
+Me, Bob Crow and Frank Dobson.
 Bastards all.

 You see, I live in social housing.
 When we moved in to this house I was the only person earning an income, and I earned less than I do now.
 I've moved on to a better paid job and my wife works, so we're deemed rich, and will have to pay 'market rates' for my rent.